Indications for ARTHROTEC 50:

 Risk of uterine rupture, abortion, premature birth, and birth defects.
 Risk of serious cardiovascular and gastrointestinal events.

+Can cause abortion, premature birth, birth defects, or uterine rupture in pregnant women.
+Increased risk of uterine rupture with advanced gestational age, prior uterine surgery including cesarean delivery.
 For women of childbearing potential: obtain negative serum pregnancy test within 2 weeks before start of therapy; begin Arthrotec therapy on 2nd or 3rd day of menstrual period; use effective contraception during therapy; give oral and written warnings on risks in pregnancy.
 Increased risk of serious cardiovascular events (including MI, stroke).
 Avoid in recent MI, severe heart failure; if necessary, monitor.
 Increased risk of serious GI adverse events (including inflammation, bleeding, ulceration, perforation).
 History of ulcer disease, GI bleeding, or inflammatory bowel disease.
 Hypertension; monitor BP closely.
 Hepatic or renal impairment.
 Discontinue if signs/symptoms of liver disease develop, or if abnormal LFTs persist or worsen.
 Dehydration.
 Hypovolemia.
 Advanced renal disease: not recommended.
 Hyperkalemia.
 Coagulation disorders.
 Monitor CBCs, blood chemistry, hepatic, and renal function in long-term therapy.
 Pre-existing asthma.
 May mask signs of infection or fever.
 Discontinue at 1st sign of rash or any other hypersensitivity.
 Premature closure of fetal ductus arteriosus.
 Elderly.
 Debilitated.
 Labor & delivery.
 Nursing mothers.

 NSAID + prostaglandin E1 analogue.